White Hat SEO represents a series of optimization strategies and techniques that are approved by search engine companies as a correct design.

 Back in 2016, I had no idea what black or white hat SEO means.
 Then I joined one educational platform and I followed the training.
 I naturally found out that as I go through this training I naturally comply with the proper SEO strategies

-The main strategy is to focus on delivering value to your visitor and thus reader.
+The main strategy is to focus on delivering value to your visitor and thus the reader.

 So let’s go through the specific white hat SEO techniques.